oclif/oclif.github.io/docs/introduction.md

 ## Requirements

-Only LTS Node versions are supported—8+.
+Only [Active LTS Node versions](https://nodejs.org/en/about/releases/) are supported.
 You can add the [node](https://www.npmjs.com/package/node) package to your CLI to ensure users are on a specific Node version.

 ## Single-command or Multi-command